 Quoting other tweets creates similar but more complex dynamics.
 With this theory of gaze capital and gaze relations, quoting is a two-fold gaze: first is the gaze of the quoter at the quoted tweet, second is the author’s invitation to her followers to gaze at that tweet by another author.
 Each of these sorts of gazes generate a different power relation whose mutual impact ultimately determines the final power relation.

-Gaze and platforms
+Gaze, data and platforms

 Having introduced concepts such as gaze relation and gaze capital, I can now define mediation as gaze relation and the media as systems where these gaze relations are negotiated and ultimately regulated.
 A newspaper is where gaze relations between the producers, audiences, and texts are negotiated, configured, and regulated.